Competition Details

 Eligibility

 - Teams: Entries may be from an individual or a team of up to four team members.
-If entering as a team only 1 person on your team needs to be majoring or minoring in peacebuilding.
+If entering as a team, only 1 person on your team needs to be majoring or minoring in peacebuilding or a related field.

 -Program Focus: Entries may propose a program, an NGO, a social enterprise, or a business.
-What is most important is how they address a specific need in the Asia Pacific Region and apply peacebuilding principles in their solution.
+What is most important is how they apply peacebuilding principles in their solution.
+Priority will be given to ideas focused on the Asia Pacific region or international contexts.

-- Attendance: Students must attend at least 2 of our workshops help from October 9, 2024 - November 20, 2024 to be eligible for entry.
+- Attendance: Students must watch at least 2 of our workshops to be eligible for entry.

 Honor Code